ethers-io/ethers.js/README.md

 Complete Ethereum wallet implementation in JavaScript.

 Features
-- Keep your private keys in the browser
+- Keep your private keys in your browser
-- Import and export JSON wallets (geth and crowdsale)
+- Import and export JSON wallets (geth and crowdsale) and brain wallets
 - Generate JavaScript bindings for any contract ABI
+- Connect to Ethereum nodes over RPC
 - Small (~100kb compressed; 290kb uncompressed)
 - MIT licensed (with one exception, which we are migrating off of; see below)